uvalib-components/uvalib-api/README.md

     polyserve

-Once running, you can view your element's files under `http://localhost:8080/components/uvalib-api/`, where `uvalib-api` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/uvalib-api/`, where `uvalib-api` is the name of the directory containing it.

 ## Testing Your Element